asyncapi/training/VIDEO_5_SCRIPT.md

 ## AsyncAPI and Linux Foundation

-Even in its earlier period, asyncAPI received a significant Postman sponsorship that enabled several individuals to work full time on the project.
-It was then when discussions began on what was the best way to improve governance within the project.
+***Even in its earlier period, AsyncAPI received a significant Postman sponsorship that enabled several individuals to work full-time on the project.
+It was then when discussions began on what was the best way to improve governance within the project.***

 If one thing was crystal clear, it was that AsyncAPI should join a neutral home.
 But not just any neutral home.
 It needed to join a well-established and trusted organization.